vinceimbat/vinceimbat/content/thoughts/diy mfa by pereira.md

 2. Read with purpose.
 Read with the intention of understanding an author’s craft and finding something in it that you can use to improve your writing.
 3. Build your community.

-Note: These are also what [[thoughts/craig mod]] said are the main areas of a writing life.
+Note: These are also what [[craig mod]] said are the main areas of a writing life.

 Ideally, maintain a time allocation of 50% writing, 25% reading, and 25% community-building.
 But keep this allocation flexible depending on your projects.